Parks & Recreation

 The City of Taylor takes great pride in its lush, green areas which include over eight miles of hike and bike trails in five major parks: Bull Branch, Murphy, Heritage Square, Fannie Robinson and Taylor Regional.
-Wi-Fi is available in all of our public parks as well as other fantastic amenities such as public swimming pools, a fishing pier, basketball courts, tennis courts, playscapes, botanical gardens and covered pavilions.
+Wi-Fi is available in all of our public parks as well as other fantastic amenities such as a public swimming pool, two splashpads, a fishing pier, basketball courts, tennis courts, playscapes, botanical gardens and covered pavilions.

 Bull Branch Park

 Bull Branch park is located at Lynn and Davis Street and boasts more than 65 acres of beautiful park area that includes recreational amenities and a hike and bike trail.
 Amenities include 2 baseball fields, 1 softball field, 1 basketball court, 1 pond with fishing pier, 1 pavilion, 5 picnic tables, 2 park benches, 1 playground and 1 restroom.

 This 120-acre park includes athletic facilities, playgrounds, swimming pools, a lake and ample picnic sites.
 Located at 1600 Veterans Drive, Murphy Park offers various recreation amenities, including 2 baseball fields, 2 practice fields, 10 tennis courts, 1 tennis hitting wall, 1 football field, 1 pavilion, 2 swimming pools, 1 lake, 1 bandstand, 42 picnic tables, 2 playgrounds, sand volleyball courts and 3 restrooms.

 Heritage Square Park